-ASO (Admin Services Only) claims funding arrangements, primarily for EHC (Extended Health Care) and Dental claims, has been around for a few decades; however, group plan insurers have only been offering this option to smaller/mid-size companies for the past 10 years or so.
-Select insurers will allow an ASO funding arrangement for companies that have no fewer than 20 to 25 employees, depending on the average annual claims base.
-There are various reasons for this: increased competition, reduced risk, improved systems, improved market understanding, flexible pooling/Stop Loss arrangements, etc.
+ASO (Administrative Services Only) claims funding arrangements, primarily for EHC (Extended Health Care) and Dental claims, has been around for a few decades; however, employee benefit plan insurers have only been offering this option to small to mid-size companies for about the past 10 years.
+Select insurers will allow an ASO funding arrangement for companies that have no fewer than 20 to 25 employees, depending on their average annual claims amount.
+There are various reasons for this change: increased competition, reduced risk, improved systems, improved market understanding, flexible pooling and Stop Loss arrangements, etc.

-HFIB (HFI Benefits Inc.) uses ASO to reduce processing, inflation, and risk expenses, as well as to eliminate ultra-conservative insurer reserves that are built into a traditional group benefit plan.
-Our application of ASO significantly reduces the EHC and Dental rates by simply having the company take on a small and easily manageable amount of the plan’s claims risk.
-Insurance remains in place for the potential catastrophic risks like out of Canada travel or high domestic drug or medical claims.
+We use ASO to reduce processing, inflation, and risk expenses.
+We also use ASO to eliminate the ultra-conservative insurer run-off reserves built into traditional group benefit plans.
+Our application of ASO significantly reduces the EHC and Dental rates by having the company take on a small and easily manageable part of the plan’s claims risk.
+Insurance remains in place for the potential catastrophic risks like out of Canada travel or high in Canada drug or medical claims.

 At HFI Benefits, ASO policies are always through insurers and generally through the same insurer that holds the pooled components of coverage: Life, AD&D, LTD, dependent Life.
-There are a number of Broker/Advisor/TPA (Third Party Administrator) based ASO claims funding arrangements in the marketplace; however, our sense is that they will never be able to match or keep up to the insurers’ investment in systems development nor their reduced risk profile: a CRA audit risk being primary.
-In our opinion, the added value of using an established insurer for ASO policies is worth the nominal savings in expenses gained by going with a TPA; especially now that their systems accommodate direct claims submissions of paramedical practitioners like massage therapists, chiropractors and physiotherapists, and ancillary benefits like Vision, either at the point of sale or online through the insurer’s website.
+There are a number of TPA (Third Party Administrator) ASO claims funding arrangements in the marketplace; however, our sense is that they have a difficult time staying competitive with major insurers’ investments in systems development, fraud deterrence, plan administration, and user-interfaces like web applications.
+In our opinion, the added value of using an established insurer for ASO policies is worth the nominal savings in expenses gained by going with a TPA; especially now that insurer systems accommodate direct claims submissions of paramedical practitioners like massage therapists, chiropractors and physiotherapists, and ancillary benefits like Vision, either at the point of sale or online through the insurer’s website.

 We understand ASO funding arrangements very well and we use them for many of our clients, but they are not without risk and they demand a higher level of advisor expertise and support to help manage.
 It is not advisable to request ASO funding arrangements from your average broker.

 With proper catastrophic risk insurance in place for emergency out of Canada and domestic drugs and medical, the primary risk is that a company can no longer ‘walk away’ from an account deficit caused by more claims + expenses being incurred vs deposits submitted over a given year.
-But HFIB puts safeguards in place to ensure it rarely happens and if it does it’s to a nominal extent.
+But we put safeguards in place to ensure it rarely happens and if it does it’s to a nominal extent.